-Our research aims to gain fundamental understanding of charge transfer and energy transfer in electrochemical and photoelectric materials and devices.
+Our research aims to gain fundamental understanding of charge transfer and energy transfer in electrochemical and optoelectronic materials and devices.
 It gives us a unique advantage in developing high-performance materials and devices with the “material-by-design” strategy.
 We work in four areas of interplay: (i) photocatalysis and photo-electrochemical catalysis for environmental and energy sustainability, (ii) electrochemical energy storage, (iii) biosensors, microfluidics, lab-on-chips and point-of-care testing devices for healthcare and environmental monitoring, and (iv) photodynamic therapy, drug delivery, bio-imaging and precision medicine.
 These areas are tied with fundamental discovery of charge transfer and energy transfer processes, and build on our interdisciplinary expertise in electrochemistry and plasmonics.

 (1).
 Photocatalysis and photo-electrochemical catalysis